 3. The Types of Tools of Thinking in Psychology

 Critical thinking is a process of analyzing information, evaluating arguments, and drawing conclusions based on evidence.
-There are a variety of tools that can be used to help with critical thinking, including problem solving, thinking skills, and critical thinking tools.
-Problem solving is a process of finding a solution to a problem.
+There are a variety of tools that can be used to help with critical thinking, including problem-solving, thinking skills, and critical thinking tools.
+Problem-solving is the process of finding a solution to a problem.
 Thinking skills involve the ability to think critically and solve problems.
 Critical thinking tools are resources that can be used to help with critical thinking.
 Some common critical thinking tools include dictionaries, encyclopedias, and thesauri.